skip to content

 The Independent Commission Against Corruption (ICAC) and the Office for Public Integrity (OPI) are standalone, independent bodies established under the Independent Commission Against Corruption Act 2012 (SA) (ICAC Act).

-Inquiry agencies, public authorities and public officers (including public sector employees and contractors) have an obligation to report matters that they reasonably suspect involve corruption in public administration to the Office for Public Integrity (OPI), unless it has already been reported [see Independent Commission Against Corruption Act 2012 (SA) s 18B and OPI Directions and Guidelines].
-Obstructing the making of a complaint, as well as the making of a false or misleading complaint, are offences against the Act.
+Inquiry agencies, public authorities and public officers (including public sector and local government employees, police officers and contractors) have an obligation to report matters that they reasonably suspect involve corruption in public administration to the OPI, unless an exemption applies [see s 18B and OPI Directions and Guidelines].
+It is an offence to prevent someone from making a complaint or report [s 18C].
+It is also an offence to knowingly make a false or misleading statement in a complaint or report [s 18D].

 Relevant Definitions

 Misconduct and maladministration in public administration are defined in section 4 of the Ombudsman Act 1972 (SA).
-For more information, see the South Australian Ombudsman Law Handbook page.
+For more information, see the South Australian Ombudsman page.

-To find out more information or make a complaint, visit the ICAC website (for reporting corruption) or the OPI website.
+To learn more visit the ICAC website or the OPI website.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.